impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 - Whistleblowers will receive full support from the People and Office Manager and Directors throughout the reporting and investigation process.
 - All concerns will be treated with the utmost confidentiality, and whistleblowers' identities will be protected to the fullest extent possible.
-- Records of concerns, investigations, and outcomes will be maintained confidentially and securely by Green Orbit Digital.
+- Records of concerns, investigations, and outcomes will be maintained confidentially and securely by Impact Orbit Creative Group.

 **8. Taking Matters Further:**